ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 ---------------------------------

 This ABI requires the creation of signed pointers at program start up by the run-time environment.
-There are a number of possible encoding schemas, each with its own trade-off.
-We are seeking feedback from platform owners about the most convenient form.
+The signing schema to be used by the run-time environment is encoded in the place to be relocated.

 Encoding the signing schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^